Meconium aspiration syndrome

 MAS may occur if the baby breathes in (aspirates) this fluid into the lungs.

 MAS; Meconium pneumonitis (inflammation of the lungs); Labor - meconium; Delivery - meconium; Neonatal - meconium; Newborn care - meconium

 Meconium is the early feces (stool) passed by a newborn soon after birth.
 It is passed from the body before the baby has started to digest breast milk (or formula).

 In some cases, the baby passes meconium while still inside the uterus.
-This will happen when babies are "under stress" because the supply of blood and oxygen decreases.
-This is often due to problems with the placenta.
+This will happen when babies are "under stress" because their supply of blood and oxygen decreases.
+This is often due to problems with the placenta or the umbilical cord.

 Once the meconium has passed into the surrounding amniotic fluid, the baby may breathe meconium into the lungs.
 This may happen while the baby is still in the uterus, or still covered by amniotic fluid after birth.
 The meconium can also block the infant's airways right after birth.

 It can cause breathing problems due to swelling (inflammation) in the baby's lungs after birth.